cloudwego/monolake/README.md

 By building Monolake on this novel runtime foundation, the team was able to incorporate new first-class support for io_uring throughout the ecosystem.
 This includes io_uring specific IO traits and a unique service architecture that differs from the popular Tower implementation.
 Monolake also includes io_uring optimized implementations for Thrift and HTTP.

-The Monolake team has used this framework to build a variety of high-performance network components, including:
+The Monolake framework has been used to build various high-performance proxies and gateways, and it is **actively deployed in production at [ByteDance](https://www.bytedance.com/)**.
+Its use cases are wide-ranging and include:

-- HTTP and Thrift proxy
+- Application Gateways: For protocol conversion, such as HTTP to Thrift
-- Application gateways (HTTP-to-Thrift)
-- gRPC proxy
+- Security Gateways: Providing pseudonymization for gRPC and Thrift RPCs

 ## Monolake Proxy